ptyork/au-csci3600-23fa/SP3-INSTRUCTIONS.md

 Finally, we need to remove any migrations as well as the database.
 This is because these will contain a reference to the old `IdentityDataContext` and it will cause errors during the build.

-  1) In the explorer view, locate and delete the `Areas/Identity/Data/Migrations`` folder
+  1) In the explorer view, locate and delete the `Migrations` folder from the project root
   2) Then ALSO delete `self_promo_FIRSNAME.db` from the project root
   3) Now we have to recreate the database using our "new" `SelfieDataContext`, so rerun the following from the terminal